Skip to main content

 • Speed settings: 12

 The Pureflow also has some neat features.
-As a bladeless fan, it’s safe for kids and pets.
-It also has oscillation, an intuitive remote, and the ability to tilt 90 degrees vertically.
-If you don’t mind sacrificing some power for extras, the Pureflow isn’t a bad buy.
+It has oscillation, an intuitive remote, and can tilt 90 degrees vertically.
+Pureflow has bladeless technology, ensuring the safety of your children and pets while the fan is in use.
+If you don’t mind sacrificing some power to accommodate the extra settings, the Pureflow is a decent buy for a great fan.

 Pros